jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 designed to infiltrate as much of the targeted network as possible versus infecting a single machine with the ransomware payload.

 It is becoming increasingly
 common for ransomware
 attacks to involve
 complex attack
 sequences in
 low\-and\-slow
 campaigns
 designed to infiltrate as much of the targeted network as possible versus infecting a single machine with the ransomware payload.

-18
-RANSOMWARE
+17

+RANSOMWARE\| EVOLUTION OF RANSOMWARE ATTACKS TO RANSOMOPS

 Of the organizations that suffered a ransomware attack in the last 24 months:
-\| EVOLUTION OF RANSOMWARE ATTACKS TO RANSOMOPS

 63%

 21%

 16%
-reported that the
-attackers were
-in their networks
-for up to six
-months before
-being detected.

 21% said it was
 seven to
 twelve months
 of dwell time.

 said attackers were
 in their networks
 for a year.

-19
-RANSOMWARE
+reported that the
+attackers were
+in their networks
+for up to six
+months before
+being detected.

+18

+RANSOMWARE\| EVOLUTION OF RANSOMWARE ATTACKS TO RANSOMOPS

 These more complex ransomware operations, or RansomOps, involve highly targeted, complex attack sequences conducted by